kidlj/awei/_wiki/wills.md

 ### 2025.08.23

-Learn to build intuition,
+Learn to build intuitions,
-Practice to refine perception.
+Practice to gain insights.

 ### 2025.08.21